FFTAI/fourier-grx-client/README.md

 r = RobotClient(namespace="gr/my_awesome_robot", server_ip="192.168.6.6")
 ```

-!!! tip
+> [!TIP]
-    For more information on the API, see the [API Reference](docs/reference/api.md).
+> For more information on the API, see the [API Reference](https://fftai.github.io/fourier-grx-client/latest/reference/api/).

 ## Development